 I will not be here tomorrow, and it ticks me off.

-I have something to do tomorrow that that can only be done tomorrow, and it involves the time this program is on.
+I have something to do tomorrow that can only be done tomorrow, and it involves the time this program is on.

-Normally I would do that tomorrow.
+Normally, I would do that tomorrow.

-Uh but I'll have to have to wait till uh Monday.
+But I'll have to wait till Monday.

-But this is I'm apologizing here in advance.
+I'm apologizing here in advance.

-It's just one of these weird things that that can only be done that includes the hours this program is on.
+It's just one of these weird things that can only be done that includes the hours this program is on.

 Can't be done on weekends, can't be done at night.

-So it's is what it is.
+So it is what it is.

 But it is what it is.

-Don't worry, Monday will come around soon enough, and uh at that point, it'll still be fresh enough.
+Don't worry, Monday will come around soon enough.

-There will be other debates, but this is gonna be a big one.
+There will be other debates, but this is going to be a big one because the Florida straw poll has been Saturday.

 And the Florida Republican guys are running around saying, you know, trying to build up interest in their straw polls.